 These tools have proved to be fundamental for monitoring the needs and meeting the expectations of our customers.
 Veneporte B2B platform is a digital tool, where our customers can check stocks, place orders, consult purchases history, and have access to information.

 The goal is to optimize processes and contribute to making our time and the customers' own time profitable.
 Customer responsiveness to the new platform has been excellent and its adoption is occurring at a faster pace than the best-case scenario we predicted.

 What about the catalog?
 How many references do you have?

 The Veneporte catalog is available in two formats: online and paper.
 The key tool is the online catalog.
-With around 12.000 references, it is a digital tool that allows a quick consultation, with access to drawings and applications table effectively.
+With around 12.000 references, it is a digital tool that allows a quick query, with access to drawings and applications table effectively.
 The catalog in paper format works as a complement, where there are "only" 9.000 references, still requested in some markets and by customers of clients, usually more traditional structures.